Welcome to Year 4

 PE

-Our PE days will continue to be Tuesday afternoons and Wednesday mornings.
-Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days.
+This half term the children will have PE on a Thursday and Friday.
+Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days please.

 Things to remember: